tirimid/mincbuild/README.md

 ## Usage
 After installation,
-1. Navigate to a project directory containing the mincbuild JSON file
+1. Navigate to a project directory containing the mincbuild config file
-2. Run `mincbuild` if the mincbuild JSON file is called `mincbuild.json`, and `mincbuild file.json` if the file is called `file.json`
+2. Run `mincbuild` if the mincbuild config file is called `mincbuild.conf`, and `mincbuild file.conf` if the file is called `file.conf`

 ## Contributing
 I am not accepting pull requests unless they refactor code to make it smaller